 These opinion survey results were not in the report given to them.
-The Director of Environmental Services' report instead referred to an earlier survey, in 1998, where the results were less straightforward, he said.
+The internal WCC information briefing instead referred to an earlier survey, of 1998, where the results were 'less straightforward', it told them.

-In the 1998 consultation, the public were offered four alternatives: three western and one eastern route.
+In the 1998 consultation, people were offered four alternatives: three western and one eastern route.
 This presented a less than straightforward choice.
-Nevertheless, response was against the eastern route by 1.4 to 1 and for the far western route by over 1.5 to 1.
+However, response was against the eastern route by 1.4 to 1 and for the far western route by over 1.5 to 1.
 In an election, this would be a straightforward result.

-In 2001, the local public were presented with a clear choice between the eastern or the far-western route.
-Less than a quarter wanted the eastern bypass scheme.
-Three-quarters asked for the far western route.
+In 2001, the local public were presented with a clear choice between the eastern or the far-western routes.

-When the councillors voted again, on 16 May 2007, it was again the misleadingly described as 'less straightforward' (though it was actually clearly for western and against eastern) older public opinion that was put in the report put in front of them to read and not the more recent survey with the clear results.
+When councillors voted again, in May 2007, it was again the misleadingly described as 'less straightforward' (though it was actually clearly for western and against eastern) older public opinion that was put in the report given them to read and again not the more recent public opinion survey with the very straightforward result.

 Wiltshire Council has not organised another survey since, but continued with its unpopular eastern scheme.

-On each occasion that Westbury area residents had an opportunity of an open opinion survey, which has allowed them to write in to express their own views, with a clear choice of alternatives, the overwhelming majority did not want an eastern bypass but have wanted a western route.
+On each occasion when Westbury area residents have an opportunity of an open opinion survey, which has allowed them to write in to express their own views, with a clear choice of alternatives, the overwhelming majority do not want an eastern bypass but have wanted the western route.

 Likewise, most responses to W(C)C's planning applications were objections to the eastern bypass scheme.

-Twice as many local individuals spoke against WCC's eastern bypass scheme at the 2008 planning inquiry (compared with the few who spoke in support of any bypass for traffic relief for Westbury).
+Twice as many local individuals spoke against WC's eastern bypass scheme at the 2008 planning inquiry (compared with the few people who spoke in support of any bypass for traffic relief for Westbury).